73v3/space_invaders_ecs/README.md

 WARNING: This is my first Rust project, created after 7 days of learning Rust and Bevy.
 The code is not a model of best practices but serves as a learning resource for others interested in Bevy and ECS.

-This project was inspired by [Biped-Potato’s Bevy Space Invaders] (https://github.com/Biped-Potato/bevy_space_invaders), used as a starting point and significantly expanded.
+This project was inspired by [Biped-Potato’s Bevy Space Invaders](https://github.com/Biped-Potato/bevy_space_invaders), used as a starting point and significantly expanded.

 ## Code Orientation